Peter Corsell: GridPoint

 At age 25, Corsell founded GridPoint, a clean technology company, to develop energy management, energy storage, and renewable energy technologies.
-GridPoint was initially focused on R&D, developing a valuable portfolio of foundational intellectual property in the energy management, energy storage and electric vehicle charging segments.
+GridPoint initially focused on R&D, developing a valuable portfolio of foundational intellectual property in the energy management, energy storage, and electric vehicle charging segments.

-During the company's first decade, GridPoint worked with electric utility companies to develop a smart grid technology platform to integrate distributed "behind-the-meter" load measurement and control devices, battery storage technologies, and renewable energy sources into the electric grid via an intelligent communications network.
+During the company's first decade, GridPoint worked with power companies to develop a smart grid technology platform to integrate distributed "behind-the-meter" load measurement and control devices, battery storage technologies, and renewable energy sources into the electric grid via an intelligent communications network.

-During the last decade, GridPoint focused primarily on the commercial buildings sector, which had become a faster adopter of the company’s technology than electric utilities.
-GridPoint’s enterprise customers include Walgreens, Chipotle and the U.S. Postal Service.
+Over the past decade, GridPoint focused primarily on the commercial buildings sector, which had become a faster adopter of the company’s technology than electric utilities.
+GridPoint’s enterprise customers include Walgreens, Chipotle, and the U.S. Postal Service.

 During his tenure at GridPoint, Corsell raised over $200 million from Goldman Sachs and several venture capital firms, increasing the company's market value by twelve times within five years to $800 million in 2008.
 He was featured in several books including Hot, Flat, and Crowded by Thomas Friedman, Perfect Power by Bob Galvin and Kurt Yeager, Earth: The Sequel by Fred Krupp, The Clean Tech Revolution by Ron Pernick and Clint Wilde, and The Plot to Save the Planet: How Visionary Entrepreneurs and Corporate Titans Are Creating Real Solutions to Global Warming by Brian Dumaine.

-He served as the company’s CEO from 2003 until 2010, when he resigned and sold most of his shares alongside Goldman Sachs in advance of the clean tech crash.
-Corsell was succeeded as CEO by longtime Berkshire Hathaway executive Todd Raba, who previously ran the MidAmerican Energy Company and is currently Chairman of the MISO board.
+Corsell served as the company’s CEO from 2003 until 2010, when he resigned and sold most of his shares alongside Goldman Sachs in advance of the cleantech crash.
+He was succeeded as CEO by longtime Berkshire Hathaway executive Todd Raba, who previously ran the MidAmerican Energy Company and is currently Chairman of the MISO board.

 Five years later, in November 2015, Corsell's investment firm, Twenty First Century Utilities, acquired control of GridPoint for $62.5 million, enabling Corsell to retake control of his company.
 In 2018, GridPoint adopted a recurring revenue model and partnered with Shell to launch a subscription offering for commercial buildings that required no upfront capital from customers.

-In 2021, 2022 and 2023, Inc. Magazine named GridPoint among the fastest-growing private companies in America.
-According to its publications, GridPoint has reduced energy consumption in commercial buildings by more than 7.5 billion kWh, saved its customers over $1 billion in costs, and avoided over 13 billion pounds of CO_{2} emissions.
+In 2021, 2022, and 2023, Inc. Magazine named GridPoint among the fastest-growing private companies in America.
+According to its website, GridPoint has reduced energy consumption in commercial buildings by 10 billion kWh, saved its customers over $1 billion in costs, and avoided 18 billion pounds of CO_{2} emissions.
 In February 2022, Goldman Sachs returned to the company, leading a $75 million strategic investment with additional participation from Shell.